Learning Speed Adaptation for Flight in Clutter: Reinforcement Learning for the Outer-loop Policy

-However, since $r_{\textnormal{danger}}$ is highly sparse and stochastic, this form of reward is difficult to learn with for general RL algorithms, especially when embedded in a complex modern trajectory planner.
-Our key finding here is that with a two-stage reward design in a \emph{pre-training-fine-tuning} training pipeline, learning can take place efficiently and effectively.
-The only term that differs between the first and second stages is $r_{\textnormal{agility}}$, which is detailed in the following.
+Our key finding here is that with a two-stage reward, learning can take place efficiently and effectively.
+The only term that differs between the first and second stages is $r_{\textnormal{speed}}$, which is detailed in the following.